Mate Sound the Pump...

 May Peace & Plenty

-The transfer appears on circular and rectangular plaques from both the Dixon (Garrison) and Scott potteries, and on a larger rectangular plaque attributed to John Carr's pottery.
-The first Garrison plaques could be as early as c1834, and Scott versions as late as 1880.
+The transfer first appears on circular and rectangular plaques from Dixon's (Garrison Pottery) c1839, and also on distinctive rectangular plaques, sometimes with coloured corners, attributed to Newbottle High Pottery, c1845.
+The 'Newbottle' transfer plate appears to have moved to Moore's, c1855.
+John Carr's Low Lights Pottery produced larger rectangular plaques, using what could be a re-engraved version of the Dixon transfer, c1865.
 Two rarer variations of the transfer were produced by the Albion pottery, Newcastle.
 The Albion transfers also appear on plaques associated with John Carr's Pottery.
-As yet I've never seen the verse on a plaque by Moore & Co.
 The verse is as follows:

 May Peace & Plenty